 - Check the syntax before entering a command.
 Enter a command and press the ? key to view a quick summary, or precede a command with the help command, (help aaa, for example). - Abbreviate commands.

-You can use the config t command to start configuration mode, the write t command statement to list the configuration, and write m to write to Flash memory.
+You can use the config t command to start configuration mode, the write t command statement to list the configuration, and the write m command to write to Flash memory.
 In most commands, the show command can be abbreviated as sh.
 This feature is called command completion.